Skip to main content

 What Are the Implications for Musculoskeletal and Cardiovascular Health?

 The long-term health of bone and muscle tissue depends on a complex interplay of hormonal signals.
 While systemic testosterone is the dominant anabolic signal, the entire endocrine axis contributes to tissue maintenance.
-Preserving the function of the HPG axis ensures a more physiological balance of androgens and estrogens, which is critical for maintaining and preventing osteoporosis.
+Preserving the function of the HPG axis ensures a more physiological balance of androgens and estrogens, which is critical for maintaining bone mineral density and preventing osteoporosis.

 The following table contrasts the potential long-term systemic states, moving from the direct effects on the HPG axis to the wider implications for systemic health.